kerenhalevy/EDA-_energy-_demand-_generation_and_weather/README.md

 # EDA - Energy Demand Generation and Weather

-Data analysis exploration of 4 years of electrical consumption, generation, pricing, and weather data for Spain.
-Hypothesis Investigation: Weather factors affect energy consumption and generation, which affect energy prices.
+The dataset contains hourly intervals of electrical consumption, generation, pricing and weather data in Spain.
+The project focused on Exploratory Data Analysis (EDA): data cleaning and updating, trends and relationship between variables.

 <p align="center">